darwinist-ou/darwinist-website/_case-study/access-holding.md

 ## Business Departments from Major Microfinance Bank learn new technical tricks with Skill Sprints from Darwinist.

 AccessHolding is a Major microfinance operation running financial institutions in 12 countries.
-Darwinist has been running Skill Sprints to help invest in their employees and transform their business.
+Darwinist has been running Skill Sprints to help AccessHolding invest in their employees and transform their business.

 <span class="image right"><img src="{{ "/images/camping-info.png" | absolute_url }}" alt="" /></span>